cfelton/gizflo/README.md

 brd = gf.get_board('xula2')
 ```

-At this point three different paths can be
+At this point three different paths can be taken:
-taken:

   1. *Fuse*, given a board definition and a MyHDL top-level
-     automatically match ports.
+     automatically match ports and execute the tool-flow.

   2. *Bootstrap*, generate a Verilog or VHDL stub and
      FPGA project files.